abberdeen/circuitid-csharp/docs/DirectoriesApi.md

             // Configuration.Default.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new DirectoriesApi(Configuration.Default);
-            var directories = new Directories(); // Directories | The JSON object that will be posted to the REST API endpoint.
+            var directoriesCreateOrPatch = new DirectoriesCreateOrPatch(); // DirectoriesCreateOrPatch | The JSON object that will be posted to the REST API endpoint.

             try
             {
                 // Create a new object
-                Getdirectory200Response result = apiInstance.Createdirectory(directories);
+                Getdirectory200Response result = apiInstance.Createdirectory(directoriesCreateOrPatch);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)